 - Denial of any form of Visas to any country

-- Helping in recovery of several positive cases
+- Helping in the recovery of several positive cases

-- Shutting down schools, colleges, temples, malls, shopping centres, local bazaars, gymnasiums, cinema halls and various facilities of public gatherings
+- Shutting down schools, colleges, temples, malls, shopping centers, local bazaars, gymnasiums, cinema halls, and various facilities of public gatherings

-- Providing work from home option for employees and much more.
+- Providing work-from-home options for employees and much more.

-As of now there is no light at the end of the tunnel and people are facing hard times.
-Indian economy is not highly impacted, as compared to economies of nations like China, Spain, Italy, Iran or USA. as India started taking early precautionary measures to prevent the spread of coronavirus.
+As of now, there is no light at the end of the tunnel and people are facing hard times.
+Indian economy is not highly impacted, as compared to economies of nations like China, Spain, Italy, Iran, or the USA. as India started taking early precautionary measures to prevent the spread of coronavirus.

-Financial year 2019-2020 is about to end and during this phase Indian economy is facing testing times in which instant or fast recovery is not possible by any means.
+The financial year 2019-2020 is about to end and during this phase, the Indian economy is facing testing times in which instant or fast recovery is not possible by any means.
 To overcome this financial crunch situation or to reduce their loss, entrepreneurs and MSMEs can opt for business loans as per their requirements.

 However, with people’s persistent patience, will and determination can fight back and win over COVID-19 disease.
 Every individual on this planet has to stand and fight against this pandemic.
 People need to remove coronavirus from its roots and start to rebuild the Indian economy from the point it will fall.